 - e.
 Any College and Career Academy ("CCA") opened by or any existing CCA included in the Charter System under the terms of this Charter must meet the definition of a College and Career Academy as defined in Section 1 above, the Charter System must notify the Department's District Flexibility and Charter Schools Division and the Technical College System of Georgia of the opening, and the College and Career Academy must meet the following requirements related to College and Career Academies: - 1.
-Provide proof that the CCA governing board established a Georgia nonprofit whose board will serve as the Local School Governance Team (LSGT) for the CCA; - If an existing CCA is included in the Charter System, then the current CCA's governing board would continue as the autonomous governing board of the College and Career Academy, using its current by-laws for operation and procedures for electing members; - 3.
-Provide a signed Memorandum of Underst6anding (MOU) between the College and Career Academy governing board, the charter system, and the CCA's higher education and business partners, that include the following: - Description of the CCA's autonomy; - Description of the amount of funding the CCA will receive from the District; - Acknowledgement that the CCA Governing Board shall exercise substantive control over and final decision-making authority regarding personnel decisions, financial decisions, curriculum and instruction resource allocation, establishing and monitoring the achievement of school improvement goals, and school operations; and - Description of any services and supports to be provided to the CCA by the local district. - 4.
+Provide proof that the CCA governing board will continue to serve as the Local School Governance Team (LSGT) for the CCA; - If an existing CCA is included in the Charter System, then the current CCA's governing board would continue as the governing board of the College and Career Academy, using its current by-laws for operation and procedures for electing members; - 3.
+Provide a signed Georgia College and Career Academy Partners Roles and Responsibilities Chart and, if preferred, an optional Memorandum of Understanding (MOU) between the College and Career Academy governing board, the charter system, and the CCA's higher education and business partners, that provides the following: - Description of the CCA's independence; - Description of the amount of funding the CCA will receive from the District; - Acknowledgement that the CCA Governing Board shall, in partnership with the District, exercise substantive control over and decision-making authority regarding personnel decisions, financial decisions, curriculum and instruction resource allocation, establishing and monitoring the achievement of school improvement goals, and school operations; and - Description of any services and supports to be provided to the CCA by the local district. - 4.
 The district's charter system contract shall include the College and Career Academy as an Essential or Innovative Feature. - 5.
 Mission Statement.
-The Charter System mission is: "To provide a relevant, rigorous, results-based education made possible through nurturing relationships." - 6.
-Essential or Innovative Features.
-The Charter System shall implement, but is not limited to, the following innovations: - a.
-Implement 1:1 technology for students to diversify use of instructional methods and learning options;
+To educate and prepare all students to live and work successfully in a dynamic and challenging world.